singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 7	}
 ```

-A good exercise to practice strings,arrays,and general data structures is to implement your own version of StringBuilder, HashTable and ArrayList.
+A good exercise to practice strings, arrays, and general data structures is to implement your own version of StringBuilder, HashTable and ArrayList.

 **Additional Reading:** HashTable Collision Resolution (pg 636), Rabin-Karp Substring Search (pg 636).